11 Best Things to Do in Michigan City IN

 Michigan City offers more than a visit to Lake Michigan.
-Plan your next trip with these activities:
+Plan your next trip with these activities and Michigan City attractions:

 1 – Hit the Beach